• Skip to primary navigation

 Instructions

-• Rim the edges of two tall glasses or beer mugs with a lime wedge, then turn the glasses upside down to dip first into the salt and then into Tajín and coat the rims.
-You can also mix both, the salt and Tajin to make a single mixture.
+• Then, turn the glasses upside down to dip first into the salt and then into Tajín and coat the rims.
+You can also mix the salt and Tajin to make a single mixture.

 • Add half a cup of ice cubes to each glass.

-• Add the lime juice, Maggi Sauce, Tabasco Sauce, and Worcestershire sauce and mix with a spoon.
+• Add the lime juice, Maggi seasoning sauce, Tabasco Sauce, and Worcestershire sauce and mix with a spoon.
 You can also mix all these four ingredients in a small bowl and pour them evenly between each glass.

 • Now, open your beers and slowly pour one beer into each glass.
 Make sure you tilt your glass at a 45 angle when pouring to prevent too much foam.
-Decorate with a wedge of lime and enjoy!
+Garnish with a wedge of lime, and enjoy!

 Notes

-You will need two tall beer glasses previously chill or frost in your freezer for at least 60 minutes.
+• You will need two tall beer glasses previously chilled or frosted in your freezer for at least 60 minutes.

 Nutrition